paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 mainCamera.transform.localRotation = attitude.Inverse();
 ```

+#### LengthSquared

+The concept of length or magnitude for a quaternion has no visual representation when dealing with attitude or rotation.
+The catch is that most algorithms require unit quaternions - where the length squared will approach one.

 #### RightToLeftHanded

 For rotations, quaternions hold information on direction in 3 dimensions and the rotation of the object.
 Think of an airplane flying straight in a particular direction.
 Given a point of reference you can calculate the angle on the X, Y and Z planes.
 Now the airplane dips it's wing and spins upside-down.
 The calculations before are exactly the same, but the rotation has changed.
 Just as the euler angles define the direction of travel, the sign of the rotation defines which way the airplane is spinning.